-Eguchi has been with Nintendo since the mind 1980s and has worked on the Animal Crossing series since the N64 original.
+Eguchi has been with Nintendo since the mind 1980s and has worked on the Animal Crossing series since the Nintendo 64 original.
 This was his second GDC presentation, having previously discussed Animal Crossing: Wild World in 2007.
 Kyogoku has worked at Nintendo since 2003.
 She previously worked on the Wii’s Animal Crossing: City Folk and was script writer on the Legend of Zelda titles; Four Swords and Twilight Princess.
 Kyogoku was game designer on Animal Crossing: New Leaf.

-During the presentation, entitled How to turn a New Leaf in Animal Crossing, Eguchi and Kyogoku displayed refreshing honesty regarding the fortunes of the franchise.
-To begin with they focused on the widespread disappointment that greeted the series’ previous entry, Animal Crossing: City Folk, which despite the huge Wii install-base, was outsold by its DS predecessor ten to one
+During the presentation – entitled How to turn a New Leaf in Animal Crossing – Eguchi and Kyogoku displayed refreshing honesty regarding the fortunes of the franchise.
+To begin with they focused on the widespread disappointment that greeted the series’ previous entry, Animal Crossing: City Folk which, despite the huge Wii install-base, was outsold by its DS predecessor ten to one

-Recognising that the game had failed to repeat success of the DS’s Wild World Nintendo took a close look at the possible reasons.
-Was it series fatigue?
-A lack of clear challenge?
+Recognising that the game had failed to repeat success of the DS’s Wild World, Nintendo took a close look at the possible reasons.
+Was it franchise fatigue?
+Or perhaps a lack of clear challenge?